nibblet787/lights-camera-drive/README.md

 # Project 3 - Light Camera Drive
-## An app that helps film producers find cars for movie shooting.
+## An app that helps film producers find cars for movie projects.
 The website is built using the MEAN stack: Mongoose, Express, Angular, and Node.js

 ### Live Site: https://lights-camera-drive.herokuapp.com/